CTD Glossary

 In talent development, domain-specific refers to a particular subject area or field of study in which a student may excel or demonstrate exceptional potential.
 Each domain may require different skill sets and knowledge and have different trajectories or timelines for talent development (e.g. a musician compared to a philosopher).

-Enrichment is instruction that exposes students to topics or concepts not included in the standard curriculum.
-Enrichment often builds on areas of interest and challenges students to use concepts they may already know in new ways or to translate those concepts to new learning.
-Enrichment content is typically interdisciplinary, hands-on, and experiential and it promotes critical thinking and problem-solving.
+Enrichment is instruction that exposes students to topics or concepts not typically included in a school’s core curriculum and allows for depth and breadth of study.
+Enrichment often builds on areas of interest while challenging students to use concepts they may already know in new ways or to translate those concepts to new learning.
+Learn more about enrichment at CTD.

 In flexibly paced online courses, course work is divided into units or modules that students can move through at their own pace.
 This allows students to accelerate through material they have learned previously, or are able to master quickly, so that they can dedicate more time to concepts that are more challenging or of higher interest.
 Most online courses at CTD are flexibly paced; learn more about the differences in CTD’s online program models.